jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d7925387b682e962f209269
+id: 5d792538de774217b173288e
-title: Part 110
+title: Part 111
 challengeType: 0
-dashedName: part-110
+dashedName: part-111
 ---

 # --description--

-In `idToText`, use the `id` property of `cell` to make sure the argument is equal to the cell's id rather than the cell itself.
+Use the `value` property on the result of `idToText` to return the text inside the cell, rather than the cell itself.

 # --hints--